Absence of strong CP violation: Introduction

 which changes the phases by $\theta_1 \rightarrow \theta_1 - \alpha$ and $\theta_2 \rightarrow \theta_2 + \alpha$ due to a change of the path integral measure, leaving the sum $\theta_1 + \theta_2$ unchanged.
 Thus, a change of $\theta_1$ is eqivalent to a change of the phase of the quark mass matrix $\theta_2$ by the negative amount.
 The noninvariance of the path integral measure is due to the anomaly.
 In the following we consider the two extreme cases, $\theta_2 = 0$ and $\theta_1 = 0$, and denote the complementary phases, $\theta_1$ and $\theta_2$, synonymously by $\theta$.

 A primary CP violating observable is the electric dipole moment of the neutron, $d_n$, which is a measure of the separation of positive and negative electric charges within the neutron.
 So far no electric dipole moment has been found.
 The current upper bound is $|d_n| < 1.8 \times 10^{-13} e\,\textrm{fm}$~\cite{Abel:2020pzs}, which is commonly taken as an indication that $\theta$ is anomalously small.
 An estimate of $\theta$ requires to know $d_n/\theta$ though.
 As the theory does not have an enhanced symmetry when $\theta$ is sent to zero, it would be natural for $\theta$ to take any nonzero value between $-\pi$ and $+\pi$.
 This puzzle is generally referred to as the strong CP problem.
+It should be noted that actually only the imaginary part of the phase factor $\exp\{i\,\theta Q\}$ and its fermionic counterpart in the path integral violate CP, while the real part results in the free energy, which is the key function in the study of phases and phase transitions.

 The strong CP problem is considered one of the biggest unsolved problems in the elementary particles field.
 It is deeply rooted in the topological properties of the theory.
 A nonvanishing value of $\theta$ is expected to have a significant impact on the QCD vacuum~\cite{Callan:1979bg,tHooft:1981bkw}.
 In fact, there may be infinitely many `$\theta$ vacua', all separated by phase boundaries~\cite{Cardy:1981qy}.
 This raises the question why Nature chose $\theta=0$.
 In the first place, this suggests to look for correlations between $\theta$ and other parameters of the theory that are anthropically constrained.
 A `solution' was found by examining the renormalization group flow of the running coupling $\alpha_s$ depending on $\theta$ in the Yang-Mills theory~\cite{Nakamura:2019ind,Nakamura:2021meh}.
 It turned out that $\alpha_s$ and $\theta$ are driven to a fixed point, $1/\alpha_s = \theta = 0$, in the infrared exhibiting linear confinement.
 This led us to conclude that confinement implies CP invariance of the strong interaction~\cite{Nakamura:2019ind}.